 Come and and hear some monstrous, terrifying and silly tales from 8pm.

 Drinks are available from the bar.
 Competition during the interval to win some ghoulishly cheap treats.

 Tickets cost £6 and are available on the door or from Ticket Source.

 After a lovely long summer and story walks in the sun, Story Fridays is back inside, at Burdall’s Yard in Bath.
 Our next event in November has the theme Chemistry.
 Are you thinking of bunsen burners, or eyes meeting across a crowded room?
 Whatever you choose, chemistry is all about reactions, explosive or otherwise.
 We can’t wait to see where our latest theme takes you!

-Story Friday Invitation will be on 22nd March, deadline for submissions is 11th March.
+Story Friday Chemistry will be on 8th November, deadline for submissions is 28th October.
 We’re looking for stories that are 2,000 words or fewer.
 (Full submission details are here).
 Writers must be available to come to Bath for the event.
 If you’d rather not read, we have wonderful actors who can read your story for you.

 For more information about Story Friday, to listen to stories that we have recorded at our events over the years, and/or to submit your story please visit A Word In Your Ear.